Myles Straw Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.
+- The Twins pitching staff is second in MLB with a collective 9.4 strikeouts per nine innings.

-- The Twins have a 3.94 team ERA that ranks seventh across all MLB pitching staffs.
+- The Twins have a 3.96 team ERA that ranks sixth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.